Asbestos-Related Diseases

 Did You Know?

-The company currently faces over 40,000 lawsuits from those claiming asbestos in the baby powder caused ovarian cancer.
+Johnson’s baby powder, which was made up of talc, repeatedly tested positive for asbestos contamination over decades, but the company hid the risks.
+The company currently faces around 90,000 lawsuits from those claiming asbestos in baby powder caused ovarian cancer.

 For ovarian cancer, the average 5-year survival rate is over 50%.
 Some types of ovarian cancer, such as germ cell tumors of the ovary, have 5-year survival rates of up to 93%.

-Laryngeal cancer occurs when cancer cells form in the tissues of the larynx, the area of the throat that contains the vocal cords.
+In cases of laryngeal cancer, malignant tumors form in the tissues of the larynx, the area of the throat that contains the vocal cords.
+In fact, there’s a “clear link” between asbestos exposure and laryngeal cancer, according to the ACS.

 Common signs and symptoms of laryngeal cancer include: